-By using Analytics and Google Ads, you can measure how well your website meets your business expectations.
-One way to measure your ads' performance is to track completed activities on your web site (also known as conversions) that lead to the success of your business.
-Examples include making a purchase, signing up for a newsletter, etc.
+By using Google Analytics and Google Ads, you can measure how well your website meets your business expectations.
+One way to measure your ads' performance is to track completed activities on your website (also known as conversions) that lead to the success of your business, like making a purchase or signing up for a newsletter.

 If you’re already using Google Analytics to track traffic to and on your website, you can link your Google Analytics account and Google Ads account.
-Once both accounts are linked, you can then see your ads' performance in your Smart campaigns' overview—for example, the number of times customers made a purchase, the number of people who signed up for a newsletter, etc.
+Once both accounts are linked, you can then see your Google Analytics metrics driven by ads in your Smart campaigns' overview.

-- If you create a new Analytics account from Google Ads, and you wish to accept the Data Processing Terms for your analytics data, please login to your Analytics account to review and accept those terms.
+- If you create a new Analytics account from Google Ads and your business is subject to the General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA), you must accept the Data Processing Terms for your analytics data.
+Please login to your Analytics account to review and accept those terms.

 Once you have your tracking ID, go into your content management system (CMS), which is the tool you use to maintain your website, and find the settings page where you can enter Google Analytics tracking IDs.

-- Some Internet service providers or hosting platforms (such as Wordpress, GoDaddy, Wix, Weebly, etc.) simplify Analytics tracking-code installation by offering plug-ins that automatically install it on your web pages.
+Some CMSs simplify Analytics tracking-code installation by offering plug-ins that automatically install it on your web pages.
 Review your platform’s instructions to add your Analytics tracking ID.